Want the best of VICE News straight to your inbox? Sign up here.

 Mark Anderl, who is a prominent criminal defense attorney, was shot multiple times and rushed to Robert Wood Johnson Hospital in New Brunswick, where he underwent surgery.

 It is currently unclear if the gunman, who remains at large, was a FedEx employee or simply dressed as one to avoid suspicion.
 “We are aware of the media reports and are fully cooperating with investigating authorities,” the company said in a statement on Sunday.

 Both the U.S. Marshals and the FBI are investigating the incident.

 “We are looking for one subject," the FBI said in a statement.
 "We are working closely with our state and local partners and will provide additional updates when available.”

 Law enforcement officials told CNN it was not aware of any threats against the judge, However, the New Jersey Globe said it had learned the judge had been the target of threats, though it didn’t specify what those threats were.

 "My prayers are with Judge Salas and her family, and that those responsible for this horrendous act are swiftly apprehended and brought to justice," Menendez said in a statement.

 New Jersey Gov. Phil Murphy said the tragedy was the “latest reminder that gun violence remains a crisis in our country and that our work to make every community safer isn't done.”

-But last week, Salas was appointed to oversee a case involving Deutsche Bank, which is accused of misleading investors “about anti-money-laundering deficiencies,” including not properly monitoring high-risk customers, such as Jeffrey Epstein.
-Salas was appointed to the case last Wednesday.
+Salas was appointed last week to oversee a case involving Deutsche Bank, which is accused of misleading investors “about anti-money-laundering deficiencies,” including not properly monitoring high-risk customers, such as Jeffrey Epstein.

 Cover: Rutgers University / Anderl Oakley